naimazizi/hive-export/README.md

 # HIVE-Export

 ## Introduction
-Combination between Apache Spark and Sqoop to extract data from Hive table into relational database (MySQL in this source code, but can use another rdbms as long as [supported](http://sqoop.apache.org/docs/1.4.0-incubating/SqoopUserGuide.html#id1773570) by hive), integrated with pipeline using luigi.
+Combination between Apache Spark and Sqoop to extract data from Hive table into relational database (MySQL in this source code, but another rdbms can be used as long as [supported](http://sqoop.apache.org/docs/1.4.0-incubating/SqoopUserGuide.html#id1773570) by sqoop), integrated with pipeline using luigi.

 ## Getting Started